Shep Messing: Broadcaster

 Messing has been a soccer broadcaster for sixteen years.
 He began as an analyst for the Major Indoor Soccer League games on ESPN.
 He broadcast the 1986 FIFA World Cup from Mexico, the 2002 FIFA World Cup from South Korea/Japan and the 2006 FIFA World Cup in Germany for ESPN.
 He has also been the main analyst for the MetroStars and the re-branded New York Red Bulls of Major League Soccer, working both on radio and television since 2001.
 He served as a color commentator for ESPN Radio covering the 2014 FIFA World Cup.

 Despite his role as a broadcaster/analyst for MLS and other soccer matches, he was the player agent for U.S. under-20 and former D.C.
 United midfielder Danny Szetela through Global Sports Group.
 This has led some, including Washington Post soccer reporter Steven Goff, to question his objectivity in his work as an analyst.

 He is a member of the New York Sports Hall of Fame and the National Jewish Sports Hall of Fame and the author of a book on soccer, while appearing in several films on the sport.

 In 2006, he was inducted into the Nassau County Sports Hall of Fame.
 Messing has been the color analyst for Madison Square Garden for twelve years broadcasting the New York Red Bulls games in Major League Soccer.
 He has also been the color analyst for the 2002, 2006 and 2010 FIFA World Cups for ESPN.

 Messing served as an analyst for NBC Sports coverage of soccer at the 2008 and 2012 Summer Olympics.

 In 2023, Messing was named a studio analyst for the MLS Season Pass coverage team as all MLS coverage moved to a streaming service.

 Autobiography

 Messing wrote an autobiography entitled The Education of an American Soccer Player which was published in hardcover in 1978 by Dodd, Mead and in paperback in 1979 by Bantam Books.

-Other Media Appearances
+Other media appearances

-Messing appeared as a centerfold in a 1974 issue of Viva magazine..
+Messing appeared nude as a centerfold in a 1974 issue of Viva magazine..